baconjs/bacon.js/README.md

 `Bacon.never()` creates an EventStream that immediately ends.

 `Bacon.fromEventTarget(target, event)` creates an EventStream from events on a DOM EventTarget or Node.JS EventEmitter object.
+You can also pass an optional function that processes the emitted events' parameters.

 `Bacon.fromPoll(interval, f)` polls given function with given interval.
 Function should return Events: either Next or End.